Aliases for NELFE Gene

 The protein encoded by this gene is part of a complex termed negative elongation factor (NELF) which represses RNA polymerase II transcript elongation.
 This protein bears similarity to nuclear RNA-binding proteins; however, it has not been demonstrated that this protein binds RNA.
 The protein contains a tract of alternating basic and acidic residues, largely arginine (R) and aspartic acid (D).
 The gene localizes to the major histocompatibility complex (MHC) class III region on chromosome 6. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NELFE Gene

 NELFE (Negative Elongation Factor Complex Member E) is a Protein Coding gene.
-Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and Gene Expression.
+Diseases associated with NELFE include Wolf-Hirschhorn Syndrome.
+Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and HIV Life Cycle.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.

 Essential component of the NELF complex, a complex that negatively regulates the elongation of transcription by RNA polymerase II (PubMed:10199401).
 The NELF complex, which acts via an association with the DSIF complex and causes transcriptional pausing, is counteracted by the P-TEFb kinase complex (PubMed:11940650, PubMed:12612062).
 Provides the strongest RNA binding activity of the NELF complex and may initially recruit the NELF complex to RNA (PubMed:18303858, PubMed:27282391).

 (Microbial infection) The NELF complex is involved in HIV-1 latency possibly involving recruitment of PCF11 to paused RNA polymerase II.